IsmailTonmoy/DataAnalysts_TailwindTraders_Report/README.md

 # DataAnalysts_TailwindTraders_Report
 ## Project Description
 The dashboards are part of a business intelligence solution for Tailwind Traders, focusing on profitability, sales, and stock metrics across various product lines and geographies.
-They provide a snapshot of key performance indicators such as profit margins, sales quantities, and revenue distribution by country and product.
+In the project the key performance indicators are such as profit margins, sales quantities, and revenue distribution by country and product.

    * Profit Overview Dashboard: Provides insight into net revenue, gross revenue, and profit margins, categorized by product, country, and over time.